MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 coworkers I had.
 This non-understanding of nuance on the side of the LLM is also the cause of many subtle bugs I've seen, things that would not happen this way if written without an LLM.
-This is considerations like "there's an ETL-based loadspike at 3am so it there should be some sort of minimum duration for the alert so it doesn't trigger every night at precisely 3am for 5 minutes".
-This is something that can't and don't LLMs account for in any consistent manner.
+This is considerations like "there's an ETL-based load spike at 3am so it there should be some sort of minimum duration for the alert so it doesn't trigger every night at precisely 3am for 5 minutes".
+This is something that LLMs can't and don't account for in any consistent manner.
 They do *sometimes*, when they look at the data, but this again then means that there is no real intention or understanding of the patterns in the change.

 The "this was the output and it seemed alright" answer has also made the quality of submitted code drop, at least in my context.
-People do not want to fight the LLM to output code in a different style or that is more to local idioms and style, and so they accept what the machine spits out, so long as it works.
+People do not want to fight the LLM to output code in a different style or that is more appropriate to local idioms and style, and so they accept what the machine spits out, so long as it works.
 In general, the thinner-spread the team in question is, the more it will drop relative quality, at least in my experience, as people prioritize getting things done over doing them well, because they need to not drown *now*.

 This also has a profound impact on new entrants to the industry, the people who are currently doing the most learning of things they haven't internalized yet.